MSLNZ/Mass-Circular-Weighing/README.rst

 * comtypes_
 * tabulate_ (for LaTeX output)
 * PyQt5_
-* `MSL Package Manager`_, which is then used to install msl packages (equipment, qt, loadlib, io, and network, all from the master branch) and their dependencies.
+* `MSL Package Manager`_, which is then used to install msl packages (equipment, qt, loadlib, io, and network) and their dependencies.

 Other requirements
 ------------------